DOdrums/PortfolioProjectThree/README.md

 #### Explanation

 So, after you first open the app, you will most likely navigate to the explanation page.
-This is simply a page with a explanation of most of the features in this app.
+This is simply a page with an explanation of most of the features in this app.
 The inventory will show some extra explanation for each individual column.

 ![explanation](assets/images/app-explanation.png)